Takiro/easy-romfilter/README.md

 $ `python easy-romfilter.py -e smc rom_folder_path output_directory`

 `-e file_extension`, `--extension file_extension` takes a rom file extension as an argument like smc for SNES or z64 for Nintendo 64 roms.

 `rom_folder_path` is a relative or absolute path to your previous library.

 `output_directory` is a relative or absolute path to the directory where the filtered library should be copied to.
 If the directory does not exist already it will be created.

 These tree arguments are the only required ones.

 #### Other Options

-As you can see above the programm has a few optional parameters.
+As you can see above the program has a few optional parameters.

 `-s`, `--simulate`		Only output what would happen but do not actually copy files or create directories.
 Very useful if you just want try out if everything works fine.